Skip links

 70%

-Of producers recorded a 30% increase in productivity
+of producers recorded a 30% increase in coffee plant productivity

 100%